Ascending aortic aneurysms are the most common subtype of thoracic aortic aneurysms and may be true or false injuries.

 Treatment and prognosis

-As with other aortic aneurysms, increasing size results in an increasing risk of rupture with the risk of rupture of ~7% per year in patients with an aneurysm >6.0 cm 5.
+As with other aortic aneurysms, increasing size results in an increased risk of rupture with the risk of rupture of ~7% per year in patients with an aneurysm >6.0 cm 5.

 Treatment is advocated in patients with an aneurysm >5.0 cm or 5.5 cm in diameter or increasing at >0.5 cm per year.
 Smaller ascending aortic dilatation (>4.5 cm) is accepted in patients undergoing aortic valve replacement 4.